 Foreign nationals must prepare individual income tax forms, called "returns", with the U.S. federal and state governments.
 For Nonresident Aliens (NRA), OUHSC makes available a NRA tax preparation software.
 NRAs use the federal form 1040NR series tax forms and the form 511NR for the state of Oklahoma.
 Resident Aliens (RA) file tax forms similar to U.S. citizens using the form 1040 series.
 RAs can use the services of a tax preparation professional or tax preparation software.
 Each individual is responsible for filing tax returns for every calendar year or partial calendar year of residence in the U.S.

 Follow the IRS instructions on how to file dual-status returns.
+As always, we recommend you seek the advice of a tax accountant.

 Prior to leaving the U.S., discuss with your U.S. bank how to keep your account open so your final pay can be deposited, and how to set up a wire transfer for the funds to be transferred to a foreign bank account..
 If you have a refund of tax on your U.S. federal or state tax return (or both), you may direct the IRS to deposit the amount into your U.S. bank account.
 Note that the IRS will not deposit refunds into foreign bank accounts.
 If you close your U.S. bank account after returning home, and before you receive any tax refund due, you may not be able to cash a check.